Wanaiysha/Changing-nuclear-network-rate/Readme.md

 CHANGING NUCLEAR REACTION SOURCE / REFERENCES

 Replacing nuclear table source can be done by setting the index_reaclib = '' in the ppn_physics.input.
-Currently '2' is the default in the reaclib.F90.
-You can replace this by other table or simply add another case(4) .Be carefull with the arrays numbers with new table implementation and corresponds reaclib partition function files(winvn).
+Currently '2' is the default.
+You can replace this by other table or simply add another case(4) in the reaclib.F90 .Be carefull with the arrays numbers with new table implementation and corresponds reaclib partition function files(winvn).
 Below are the available sources.
 ```
          case(0)
             reacfile = '../NPDATA/REACLIB/reaclib.nosmo'